-Diana Schaffner is an associate in the firm’s litigation practice.
+Diana Schaffner is a counsel in the firm’s litigation practice.

 Practice & Background